bmaunde/guidelines/checklists/SAP Commerce Checklist.md

 	- [ ] INFO - where useful information like stages in a process- not diagnostic information -  is necessary
 	- [ ] WARN - where something that needs to be noted and is not merely informatonal is necessary e.g	 where a workaround is triggered

-## Converters and Populators
-- [ ] Naming conventions respected
-- [ ] No business logic in populators
-- [ ] Prefer populators in a converter that direct logic in a converter, though it's acceptable
-- [ ] No usage of models as targets.
-Only DTOs should be used

-## Interceptors
-- [ ] Naming conventions respected
-- [ ] Very minimal logic as performance impact is huge
-- [ ] Correct interceptor being used e.g no saving logic in a validation inteceptor

 ## Session Management
 - [ ] Only serializable objects are added to the session
 - [ ] No models or DTOs added to session without explanation